balmli/no.almli.utilitycost/README.md

 #### 1.4.1

-- Function to update Heating Controller with prices
+- Function to update other apps with prices
 - Prices for more grid companies

 #### 1.3.0